katherine-anderson/SPICEcore_Dust_Data_Processing/1_README.md

 # SPICEcore Dust Data Processing
-**This repository contains data and code for processing of the 54.3 ka South Pole Ice Core (SPICEcore) dust flux and dust size distribution records.**
+**This repository contains code for processing of the 54.3 ka South Pole Ice Core (SPICEcore) dust flux and dust size distribution records.**

 Code was developed in Python version 3.8.
 Go [here](https://docs.anaconda.com/anaconda/navigator/install/) to install the Anaconda Navigator.
 Code was originally developed with in the [Spyder](https://www.spyder-ide.org/) application.